gauuni/SwiftyExtension/README.md

 ## License

-TestCocoapod is available under the MIT license.
+SwiftyExtension is available under the MIT license.
 See the LICENSE file for more info.